gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

 ![Pseudorange computation]({{ site.url }}{{ site.baseurl }}/images/common-reception-time.png)
-_Block diagram of the pseudorange computation using the common reception time approach in GNSS-SDR_ {: style="text-align: center;"}
+_Block diagram of the pseudorange computation using the common reception time approach in GNSS-SDR[^Arribas14]_ {: style="text-align: center;"}

 Note that, in the case of a multi-system receiver, all pseudorange observations must be referred to one receiver clock only.